Naresh-doniparti/kubernetes-localsetup/README.md

-Kubernetes set up on windows 10
+Kubernetes cluster set up on windows 10
 1 master and 2 nodes